Is The Coffee Roast Date Important?

 However, this is where it gets a little confusing because that alone won’t let you know if the coffee is actually any good.

 CONFUSED?
 If you want to get your hands on the freshest coffee possible read on because I’ve got all the answers, you need regarding the coffee roasting date, AND some of the answers might actually surprise you.

 What’s the Ideal Roasting Date?

-When you buy coffee try and treat it like a regular perishable food such as bread so only buy enough coffee to get you through the week, I recommend you don’t bulk buy.
+When you buy coffee treat it like regular perishable food such as bread so only buy enough coffee to get you through the week; I recommend you DON'T bulk buy.

-On the other hand, coffee that is older than say 14 days is viewed as being stale and the coffee’s sweetness and acidity is in decline at this stage, but this isn’t true with all coffee or roasters.
+On the other hand, coffee that's older than say 14 days is viewed as being stale and the coffee’s sweetness and acidity are in decline at this stage; but this isn’t true with all coffee or roasters.

 Is Fresher Really Better?

 Fresher really isn’t better when it comes to whole coffee, as I talked about above, if your coffee is too fresh it is still degassing (releasing CO2).

 The misconception of the fresher the coffee, the better comes from artisan and small batch coffee roasters trying to differentiate themselves from the bigger commercial coffee roasters.
 By selling by the roast date instead of the expiry date found on other retail bags of coffee they're trying to be superior from the competition by somehow distinguishing themselves of being a better quality and a higher standard coffee bean.